georgegee23/US-Treasury-Spread-Recessions/README.md

-Finding the best US Treasury spreads to compute the probability of recession with 12 months via a Probit model.
+Finding the best US Treasury spreads to compute the probability of recession within 12 months via a Probit model.